Bachelor of Science in Nursing, RN to BSN (3 + 1)

 - Associate degree or diploma in Nursing

-- Students applying as a transfer student in general need a cumulative 2.0 GPA
+- Students applying as transfer students, in general, need a cumulative 2.0 GPA

 - Students must have completed the equivalent of ENG 1510 to be admitted to the major.
 Otherwise, students will be reviewed for the pre-major.

-- RN to BSN Transfer Application dates and deadlines for Fall, Spring, and Summer semester can be found here: RN-BSN Deadlines
+- RN to BSN Transfer Application dates and deadlines for Fall, Spring, and Summer semesters can be found here: RN-BSN Deadlines

 - Transfer students can begin taking courses at OHIO during any semester.
-However, students will only be considered for merit based scholarships if they are applying for the Fall term and if they are admitted by May 15.
+However, students will only be considered for merit-based scholarships if they apply for the Fall term and are admitted by May 15.

-- Send official transcripts from all institutions where students have received college level credit.
+- Send official transcripts from all institutions where students receive college-level credit.

 - ACT/SAT scores not required for transfer students

-To apply to this Partnership degree, follow the steps below:
+To apply for this Partnership degree, follow the steps below: